pixeline/datasets-for-data-visualisation/README.md

 # Datasets for data visualisation
-list of reliable datasets for data visualisation exercices with students and what not.
+List of reliable datasets for data visualisation exercices with students and what not.
 Feel free to contribute any datasets you find that are legit and reliable.

 Please keep it organized alphabetically.